Medical racism in the United States: Racial depictions

 The dehumanization of certain racial groups such as black people can also contribute to disparities in healthcare due to varied perceptions, by physicians, of concepts such as pain tolerance and cooperation – one aspect of medical racism.
 In American history, social Darwinism has been utilized to justify American chattel slavery among other historical practices and the racist ideas about black people it created persisted into the 20th century.
 The Three-Fifths Compromise worked also to reinforce the notion that black people were less than human.

 However, this has not just been relegated to the past.
 As recently as the 1990s, California state police came under fire for referring to cases involving young black men as "N.H.I" or no humans involved.
 One police officer involved in the Rodney King beating in 1991 was cited as saying that a domestic quarrel between a black couple was "something right out of Gorillas in the Mist."
 This comparison has historical prevalence in that it stems from early theorizations about the evolution of primates.
 Proponents of this social Darwinistic theory believe that white people are the most advanced humans, descended from primates, and that black people must fall somewhere in the middle of the two.

-In a study on whether or not the association of black people with apes influences the perceptions and behaviors of whites and non-whites, it was found that even without explicit knowledge of that historical association people implicitly related one with the other.
-This study was done in the context of criminal justice and aimed to reveal whether these animal associations impacted the likelihood of jurors to give the death sentence.
+Research published in 2008 studied undergraduate students from two universities in the United States.
+The researchers attempted to determine whether or not the association of black people with apes influenced the perceptions and behaviors of 242 white and non-white students, using a format in which images were presented to the subjects subliminally and their responses were recorded.
+The study found that even without explicit knowledge of the historical association, the students implicitly related one with the other.
+This study was done in the context of criminal justice and aimed to reveal whether associations with animals impacted the likelihood of jurors to give the death sentence.
 Researchers were able to conclude that, "The present research foregrounds dehumanization as a factor in producing implicit racial bias, and we associate it with deadly outcomes."